Performing Recurrent Tasks¶

-Recurring job registration is just as simple as background job registration – you only need to write a single line of code:
+Recurring job registration is almost as simple as background job registration – you need to write a single line of code, but you also need to specify an identifier you can use to refer to your job later.
+The call to

-This line creates a new entry in persistant storage.
-A special component in Hangfire Server (see Processing background jobs) checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
+This line creates a new entry in persistent storage.
+A special component in Hangfire Server (see Processing Background Jobs) checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
 This enables you to track them as usual.

 Cron class contains different methods and overloads to run jobs on a minute, hourly, daily, weekly, monthly and yearly basis.
 You can also use CRON expressions to specify a more complex schedule: